You are going to read everything about Iban Wallet

 Iban Wallet style is: “Take it or leave it.”

 The success that the Iban Wallet is having, I believe is due precisely to the opportunity it offers to invest without having to think about anything.
 Clear agreements.
 Iban Wallet has an electronic money license (EMI) regulated by the European Central Bank, so if it fails, the money deposited and not invested would not be lost for sure.
 The invested money are not covered by any external guarantee.
-100% of the loans on Iban Wallet have a buyback guarantee (..this is their statement, not mine).
-Investors do not need to worry about the performance of the loans because they keep on receiving the fixed interest of their plan (2,5-3-4-6%).
+100% of the loans on Iban Wallet are said to have a buyback guarantee (..this is their statement, not mine).
+Investors do not need to worry about the performance of the loans because they keep on receiving the fixed interest of their plan (2,5-3-4-6%) if everything goes fine.

-Iban wallet also offers a tool called “Safeguard Trust”, a provision fund (details not disclosed yet) that should offer an extra level of protection.
-In short, if all goes wrong I would still have to recover through the guarantee fund (if the fund is large enough to cover the losses).
+Iban wallet also offers a tool called “Safeguard Trust”, a provision fund (details not disclosed yet) that should offer an extra level of protection (how?).
+In short, if all goes wrong I would still have to recover through the guarantee fund (…if the fund is large enough to cover the losses).
 To date, everyone has always received the promised interest and the Safeguard Trust have not been yet needed or tested.
-I always consider that I could lose what I have invested and complete safety is not achievable.

 🏴 NEGATIVE OPINIONS IBAN WALLET